SEDC-TEST-ORGANIZATION/intro-to-github-classroom-VigilanteNoir/readme.md

-Once you get to this page, press the . key on your keyboard to get to the editor
+Once you get to this page, press the . key on your keyboard to get to the GitHub editor.